 Catchphrase – the concept

-Easy – a picture with Mr Chips doing a action would appear on the screen – the contestants would have to guess the correct catchphrase of the action.
-Can you guess this one?
+Easy – a picture with Mr Chips doing a action or an image referring to a phrase would appear on the screen – the contestants would then have to guess the correct catchphrase of the action or image.

 Roy Walker – the original and best